aayushrathor/starredrep/README.md

 ## Others

+- [rohitg00/DevOpsCommunity](https://github.com/rohitg00/DevOpsCommunity) - DevOps/SRE community is for those folks who are trying to learn or explore DevOps with the help of experienced professionals.
+Opportunities are open to share.
 - [distributethe6ix/70DaysOfServiceMesh](https://github.com/distributethe6ix/70DaysOfServiceMesh) - Inspired by Michael Cades' #90DaysOfDevOps and his ask for me to participate in his 2023 iteration to discuss 7 Days of Service Mesh, I decided to create a #70DaysOfServiceMesh.
 - [ujjwalkarn/Machine-Learning-Tutorials](https://github.com/ujjwalkarn/Machine-Learning-Tutorials) - machine learning and deep learning tutorials, articles and other resources
 - [mxssl/sre-interview-prep-guide](https://github.com/mxssl/sre-interview-prep-guide) - Site Reliability Engineer Interview Preparation Guide